 Her prior research focused on assessing and enhancing complex motor skill learning using virtual environments.
 She also developed multiple virtual rehabilitation systems for in-home use and worked on teams developing virtual training simulations for medical and military purposes.

-Meghan received her B.S. degree in Biomedical Engineering from Rutgers University in 2009 and her M.S. degree in Biomedical Engineering from The University of Texas at Dallas in 2011.
-She recently received her Ph.D. in Bioengineering from Northeastern University in 2016 under the advisement of Dr. Dagmar Sternad.
-During her doctoral training, she was a Visiting Junior Scientist in the Autonomous Motion Department at the Max Planck Institute for Intelligent Systems in Tübingen, Germany from 2014-2015.
+Before joining UMass Amherst, she was a postdoctoral research associate in the Department of Mechanical Engineering at the Massachusetts Institute of Technology and a member of the Newman Laboratory under the direction of Professor Neville Hogan from 2016-2020.
+She received her Ph.D. in Bioengineering from Northeastern University in 2016 under the advisement of Prof. Dagmar Sternad, her M.S. degree in Biomedical Engineering from The University of Texas at Dallas in 2011, and her B.S. degree in Biomedical Engineering from Rutgers University in 2009.
+During her doctoral training, she was also a Visiting Junior Scientist in the Autonomous Motion Department at the Max Planck Institute for Intelligent Systems in Tübingen, Germany in 2014.